Crypto exchange Binance says sterling withdrawals reactivated after outage

 Binance had said the Financial Conduct Authority (FCA) move would not impact services offered on its website, access to which by British residents was unaffected by the crackdown.

-Later on Wednesday, the crypto exchange displayed a notice on its Binance.co.uk website stating that Binance Markets Limited, a UK based company, was not permitted to undertake regulated activities in the country.
+The crypto exchange displayed a notice on its Binance.co.uk website on Wednesday stating that Binance Markets Limited, a UK based company, was not permitted to undertake regulated activities in the country.

 It tweeted the same statement from its Binance.UK twitter handle.
 However, Reuters could not find a notice on the Binance.com website or under the Binance twitter handle.